-A list of Cape Town's best restaurants and foodie hotspots for this summer season.
+An up to date list of Cape Town's favourite restaurants and foodie hotspots.

-Food24 HQ is near-hysterical with all the very cool new restaurants and foodie destinations popping up all over Cape Town – if you want to be in the know then just click on our Cape Town restaurant section where we load new restaurants and other interesting foodie events daily.
+Food24 HQ is always abuzz with the cool new restaurants and foodie destinations popping up all over Cape Town – (if you want to be in the know then just click on our Cape Town restaurant section where we load new restaurants and other interesting foodie events daily).

-Here goes with Food24’s top recommendations for eating out in Cape Town:
+Here are Food24’s top recommendations for eating out in Cape Town:

 Takumi – Park Rd, Gardens

 Sit down, order quickly, and get serious about your sushi, Takumi isn’t for the iffy.
 Papa San’s caricature sits jolly on the wall, while he slaves away to make you the most funky and tasty sushi in Cape Town.
 Beware: there are no substitutes, changes, or nonsense, his sushi is the real deal and if the master says it’s good, trust him, it’s damn good.
 Takumi’s creative genius inspires rolls with strawberry, rocket, banana, fresh rice and buttery fish.

 Tip: Bring friends who like to share, you will want to taste everything, yes, you will.

 This is the place to be in Cape Town right now.
 A blackboard menu that changes daily and a nice bar area spilling out onto vibey Kloof Street provides a great setting for any lunch or dinner plans.
 Book.
 Book now.

 Tip: If you want visitors to experience Cape Town vibe, take them to The Black Sheep, followed by a nightcap at the nearby Power & the Glory bar.